davatorium/rofi/doc/rofi-theme.5.markdown

 * Format: `(bold|italic|underline|strikethrough|none)`

-Text style indicates how the highlighted text is emphasised.
-None indicates no emphasis should be applied.
+Text style indicates how the highlighted text is emphasized. `None` indicates that no emphasis should be applied.

  * `bold`: make the text thicker then the surrounding text.